abhinav/git-spice/doc/reference.md

 Edit the commits in a branch

-Begins an interactive rebase of a branch without affecting its base branch.
-This allows you to edit the commits in the branch, reword their messages, etc.
+Starts an interactive rebase with only the commits in this branch.
-After the rebase, the branches upstack from the edited branch will be restacked.
+Following the rebase, branches upstack from this branch will be restacked.

 ### gs branch rename